How to Resolve Privacy Issues When Flying Drones

 The Concern of Drones and Privacy

 Today’s drones are well-equipped for surveillance.
 They have cameras that capture images in low light.
-They also feature powerful zoom lenses and automatic subject tracking.
-Plus, you can swap a regular camera for a thermal imaging one.
+Some can also feature powerful zoom lenses and automatic subject tracking.

 Are the fears of the public grounded on reality?
 Unfortunately, yes, they are.
 There have probably been hundreds of documented cases of drones violating the privacy of citizens.